New book launched on Mayo-born revolutionary leader at words festival

 The publication, compiled by Cormac K.H.
 O'Malley and Patrick J. O'Mahoney, is a fascinating anthology of Irish folklore tales collected by the revolutionary leader, who was born in Ellison Street in Castlebar.

-It focuses Clew Bay as well as other parts of Ireland he travelled to while working as an IRA organiser.
+It focuses on Clew Bay as well as other parts of Ireland he travelled to while working as an IRA organiser.

 Transcribed by his son Cormac and featuring photographs by his wife, American artist Helen Hooker O’Malley, this book captures a bygone era and showcases the enduring power of the oral tradition in Ireland.